darkhan-s/myCV/README.md

 This repository contains my CVs written in LaTeX, which are automatically built and deployed to a separate branch using GitHub Actions.

+## To get started
+1. Create a new branch based on main.
+Branch can be named e.g. in the format of 'CV-MachineLearning', 'CV-AutomationEngineer', 'CV-SalesEngineer' etc.
+2. Rename `main.tex` to `<branch-name>.tex`.
+3. Make changes to the `.tex` file.
+4. Push changes to your created branch.
+The `<branch-name>.pdf` file should be created under `<pdf-output>` branch.

 ## Workflow

 The GitHub Actions workflow is triggered every time changes are pushed to any branch except `pdf-output`.
 The workflow performs the following steps: